Skip to content

 Use setAnchor() to position relative to a different element:

-const picker = document.querySelector('color-input');
+const picker = document.querySelector("color-input");

-const customAnchor = document.querySelector('#my-anchor');
+const customAnchor = document.querySelector("#my-anchor");

 picker.setAnchor(customAnchor);